 'Many start-ups and small businesses are founded with an awareness of their impact on the world at their core, so working for an organisation such as this can enable you to work somewhere where your values align closely with theirs,' adds Katie.

 Is working for a small business right for me?

 SMEs are ideal for those with initiative who require little direction.
-You'll be thrown in at the deep end and might be expected to know things you don't, and for this reason you'll need to be a quick learner.
+You'll be thrown in at the deep end and might be expected to know things you don't, and for this reason you'll need to be an adept problem solver and quick learner.

 If you like the idea of working in a small team, having to be flexible and adaptable and being more visible in the workplace, then the SME route may be for you.